-The Sony A6300 and Fujifilm X-Pro 2 are probably the two most interesting mirrorless APS-C cameras on the market right now.
-Although they seem similar because they both feature a 24 megapixel Sony sensor and an EVF off to the side, the cameras are actually very different.
+The Sony A6300 and Fujifilm X-Pro 2 are probably the two most interesting mirrorless APS-C cameras on the market.
+Although they seem similar because they both feature a 24-megapixel Sony sensor and an EVF off to the side, the cameras are very different.
 Not only in terms of ergonomics but the technology that powers them.
-With most review sites only fixating on high ISO performance, sensor sharpness and auto focus, I wanted to take this time to point out that there is a lot more to a camera besides what the sensor can do.
+With most review sites only fixating on high ISO performance, sensor sharpness, and autofocus, I wanted to take this time to point out that there is a lot more to a camera besides what the sensor can do.

-Here is the quick comparison between the A6300 and the Fujifilm X-Pro 2.
+Here is a quick comparison between the A6300 and the Fujifilm X-Pro 2.

 Sony A6300 vs Fujifilm X-Pro 2 Stats